react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### The `gestureResponseDistance` option is now a number instead of an object

 Previously, the [`gestureResponseDistance`](stack-navigator.md#gestureresponsedistance) option took an object with `horizontal` and `vertical` properties.
 Now it takes a number which will be used as the horizontal or vertical value based on the [`gestureDirection`](stack-navigator.md#gesturedirection) option.

+### The two finger back gesture on trackpads in iPad is now supported

+On iPad, it's possible to use two fingers to perform the back gesture in native apps.
+It's now also possible in Stack Navigator.

+### Fix accessibility on Web when `react-native-screens` wasn't enabled

+Previously, unfocused screens were still accessible on Web even if `react-native-screens` was disabled.
+This is no longer the case.
+Note that this only works when animations are not enabled (this is the default on Web).
+Otherwise, you'd need to enable `react-native-screens` to make it work if you had it disabled.

 ### Some exports are now moved to the element library